As a stolen silver sleuth, German curator returns heirlooms Jewish families lost in the Holocaust

 “Therefore it’s really important to try to find the families and give back the objects to them,” he added.

-Thousands of the pieces taken from the Jews were melted into some 135 tons of silver, and used to help Germany’s war efforts.
+Thousands of the pieces taken from the Jews were melted into around 135 tons of silver, and used to help Germany’s war efforts.
 But several museums ended up with hundreds of silver pieces such as candlesticks used to light candles on the eve of Shabbat, Kiddush cups to bless the wine, silver spoons and cake servers.

 Some of the items were returned to Holocaust survivors in the 1950s and 1960s, if they came forward and actively tried to retrieve their stolen possessions.
 But many former owners were murdered in the Holocaust or, if they succeeded to flee from the Nazis, had ended up in far-flung corners of the globe.

-Note: This story has been corrected to show that Benjamin Gutmann is 86, not 83.